 What if I have not been paying household employment taxes?

 By paying “off the books,” you are avoiding federal and state unemployment taxes.
 When your nanny files and lists you as a recent employer, your state labor agency will quickly realize you have not made your required contributions.
-This could mean thousands of dollars in failure-to-file penalties from the state and paying back the unemployment taxes you owe.
+This could result in thousands of dollars in failure-to-file penalties from the state and repayment of the unemployment taxes you owe.

 Will my unemployment tax rate go up if my nanny files a claim?

 The amount you owe in unemployment taxes is based on your experience rating.
-If there is a claim, your rate may increase slightly when you hire another employee.
+If a claim is made, your rate may increase slightly when you hire another employee.
 It is like car insurance.
 If you have an accident, your rates may go up.
-With the CARES Act, pandemic-related claims will not influence your experience rating.

 What if I have more questions?

 For any state-specific questions, here is a list of contacts for unemployment information and assistance.
-Clients of GTM Payroll Services can call our client support team at (800) 929-9213 and we will be happy to help with any household employment questions.
+Clients of GTM Payroll Services can contact our client support team at (800) 929-9213, and we will be happy to assist with any questions regarding household employment.

 GTM can help

-If you would rather not deal with the hassles of figuring out and remitting unemployment taxes, give GTM Payroll Services a call at (800) 929-9213.
-We will handle all your tax obligations including unemployment, Social Security, and Medicare in addition to paying your employee and calculating their withholdings.
+If you would rather not deal with the hassles of figuring out and remitting unemployment taxes, consider contacting GTM Payroll Services at (800) 929-9213.
+We will handle all your tax obligations, including unemployment, Social Security, and Medicare, as well as pay your employee and calculate their withholdings.
 We offer a complimentary, no-obligation consultation with a household employment expert who can answer all your questions about hiring and employing someone for your home.

 Download The Complete Guide to Household Payroll